 Scanpower strives to minimise the impact of the company's operations on the environment, and to promote sustainability and environmental awareness within the organisation.
-To further this objective, having undertaken a baseline analysis of our carbon footprint last year, we will continue to monitor our emissions and seek to identify carbon-reduction initiatives that make commercial sense for the organisation.
+Having completed a two-year project to measure and analyse the carbon footprint of our business activities, we will now seek to identify reduction / mitigation initiatives that are viable on a commercial basis.